facebook/folly/README.md

   -DCMAKE_LIBRARY_PATH=/alt/lib/path1:/alt/lib/path2 ...
 ```

+#### Building tests

+By default, building the tests is disabled as part of the CMake `all` target.
+To build the tests, specify `-DBUILD_TESTS=ON` to CMake at configure time.

 #### Ubuntu 16.04 LTS

 The following packages are required (feel free to cut and paste the apt-get